johnkhub/Core/DataPopulationSpecification.md

  * Case sensitive
  * Our **convention** is to use ALL CAPS

-This means *removing whitespace* from such strings.
+This means uou must *remove whitespace* from such strings.

 ## Path values
 A path is a dash ('-') delimited sequence of path segments.
 A segment